 What is next in my literary journey?
 Will I shine?
-Over 18 months, and varying lengths of commitment, I have happily entered writing competitions (3rd place once) and completed a magazine writers course, travel writing course, children’s writing, crime writing, romance writers workshop, non-fiction-fest, lampooned the Australian publishing industry, and still don’t know what genre I want to pursue.
+Over 18 months, and varying lengths of commitment, I have happily entered writing competitions (two Third Place awards and shortlisted) and completed a magazine writers course, travel writing course, children’s writing, crime writing, romance writers workshop, non-fiction-fest, lampooned the Australian publishing industry, and still don’t know what genre I want to pursue.
 I know it’s too late to become a ‘proper’ writer, contrary to what dear Jen Storer says in her passionate YouTube video A Slap Down For An Ageist Society I think I have missed the boat.
 I am passed my publishable prime.
 It’s no good lamenting the fact that I represent Gustav Freytag’s five-part story structure.
 I had a younger life to live and it didn’t include lonely, lengthy periods sitting at a keyboard.
 It does now.

 EPILOGUE Sure, I can happily write to my heart’s content but who’s interested?
 Don’t answer that, please.
 Suffice to say I will dabble, making my miscellaneous Thoughts Become Words for my own pleasure because I can’t stop writing.
 Basically, that’s what it all boils down to, in the end we are doing it for ourselves.
 If someone else likes it, that’s a hefty bonus.